jassecurity/Google-Cybersecurity-Cert/Foundations-of-Cybersecurity/module-02.md

 ---

-### Malware has types.
-Flavors.
-Personalities.
+### Malware has types and roles

-It’s like a criminal underworld with different specialties:
+As a computer science grad, I was already familiar with the usual suspects: viruses, worms, ransomware, spyware.
+But what I hadn’t really thought about was why attackers choose one over the other and when.

-- **Viruses** – Need humans to click.
+- **Viruses** – Need human interaction to activate.
+Often used when the goal is to exploit user behavior, curiosity, carelessness, or routine.
-- **Worms** – Spread on their own.
-No need for permission.
+- **Worms** – pread autonomously.
+Ideal for rapid, large-scale disruption without needing user input.
-- **Ransomware** – Take your files hostage and demand money.
-- **Spyware** – Silently watch everything you do without asking.

-Each one has a different goal.
-Some want your money.
-Some want your data.
-Some just want chaos.
+- **Ransomware** – Straightforward: encrypt, demand payment.
+It’s the go-to for profit-driven attacks with high emotional leverage.
+- **Spyware** – Silent and persistent.
+Perfect for long-term surveillance or data theft that needs to stay undetected.

+What this module did was connect the dots between *technical mechanisms* and *psychological strategy*.
+It’s not just about how malware works, it’s about how attackers think.

 ---

 ### Phishing Has Variants

-I knew about “Nigerian prince” emails and “lottery wins.”
-But then I met the cousins:
+The obvious scams are easy to spot like fake lottery wins, fake job offers, royalty in distress, classic bait.
+But phishing has evolved into something far more calculated:

-- **Spear Phishing** – Targeted like a sniper, using your name and role.
+- **Spear Phishing** – Personalized attacks using your name, company, or even context from LinkedIn.
+It’s like the attacker studied you.
 - **Whaling** – Aimed at executives like CEO, CFO (big phish = big impact)
 - **Smishing/Vishing** – Texts and phone calls pretending to be banks or support teams.
 - **BEC (Business Email Compromise)** – Faking your boss and asking you to urgently wire money or share documents.

-I now get why companies train employees not to click.
-It's not paranoia, it's survival.
+What stood out isn’t just the variety, it’s how tailored these attacks are.
+Phishing is less about hacking systems, and more about hacking people.

+This is exactly why security awareness training exists- not to be cautious, but to be ready.

 ---